lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-between marker proteins using he `mrkHClust` function, where the euclidean distance bewteen average class-specific profiles is used to produce a dendrogramme describing a simple relationship between the sub-cellular classes.
+between marker proteins using he `mrkHClust` function, where the euclidean distance bewteen average class-specific profiles is used to produce a dendrogramme describing a simple relationship between the sub-cellular classes (Figure [fig:mrkHclust]).
+The `mrkHClust` uses the same defaults as all other function, using the `markers` feature variable to define marker proteins.
+In the code chunk, we adapt the figure margins to fully display the class names.

+`     `\

 ![Hierarchical clustering of the average marker profiles summarising the relation between organelles profiles.](figure/hclust-1)

 [fig:mrkHclust]

-We find supervised learning more suited to the task of protein localisation prediction in which we use high-quality curated marker proteins to build a classifier, instead of using an entirely unsupervised approach to look for clusters and then look for enrichment
+We generally find supervised learning more suited to the task of protein localisation prediction in which we use high-quality curated marker proteins to build a classifier, instead of using an entirely unsupervised approach to look for clusters and then look for enrichment